 Hiking boots or shoes

-Backpacking boots are designed to heavier loads, with stiffer midsoles and a high cut covering the ankles.
+Backpacking boots are designed to carry heavier loads, with stiffer midsoles and a high cut covering the ankles.

 Some experienced backpackers prefer to wear lighter hiking shoes or trail runners.
 There are benefits and disadvantages to both options.